massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

     > **Note**: If there are any build errors, review the **Program.cs** file in the **Allfiles (F):\\Allfiles\\Labs\\11\\Solution\\MessageProcessor** folder.

 1. Observe the output from the currently running console application.
-The content of the new message you sent should be included in the output.
+The content of the new message that you sent should be in the output.

 1. Select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.

-#### Task 2: View queue messages using Azure Storage Explorer
+#### Task 2: View queued messages by using Storage Explorer

-1. Return to the **Azure Storage Explorer** application.

-1. Within the the **Azure Storage Explorer** application, locate and expand the **asyncstor\*** storage account that you created earlier in this lab.
+1. Return to Storage Explorer, and then find and expand the **asyncstor\*** storage account that you created earlier in this lab.

-1. Within the **asyncstor\*** storage account, locate and expand the **Queues** node.
+1. In the **asyncstor\*** storage account, find and expand the **Queues** node.

-1. Within the **Queues** node, open the **messagequeue** queue that you created earlier in this lab using .NET Core code.
+1. In the **Queues** node, open the **messagequeue** queue that you created earlier in this lab by using .NET code.

 1. Observe the single new message in the list of messages in the queue.

-    > **Note**: You may need to refresh the queue.
+    > **Note**: You might need to refresh the queue.

 #### Review

-In this exercise, you created new messages in the queue using the .NET Core library for Azure Storage queues.
+In this exercise, you created new messages in the queue by using the .NET library for Storage queues.

 ### Exercise 5: Clean up your subscription